 Protecting Your Confidential Information

 Intellectual property in the form of confidential information can be protected as a trade secret.
-Trade secrets can include customer lists, business plans, and information that cannot be easily reverse engineered on how a product works.
+Trade secrets can include customer lists, business plans, and information that cannot be easily reverse-engineered on how a product works.
 The most famous trade secret is the recipe for COCA-COLA®.
 The recipe has been held in secrecy for over 100 years.
-However, once the confidential information becomes known, it may no longer a trade secret.
-Therefore, with trade secrets, it is important to limit access to the confidential information to only those persons who need to know it.
-Best practices also dictate that a person with whom the confidential information is being shared sign a confidentiality / non-disclosure agreement.
+However, once the confidential information becomes known, it may no longer be a trade secret.
+Therefore, with trade secrets, it is important to limit access to confidential information to only those persons who need to know it.
+Best practices also dictate that a person with whom the confidential information is being shared sign a confidentiality/non-disclosure agreement.

-It is important to have a strategy for protecting your company intellectual property.
+It is important to have a strategy to protect your intellectual property.
 As reemphasized below, different aspects of your intellectual property may be protected in different ways.